7 October 2020

 Assistant Director, Dunedin

-Jessica Hardy is an Associate Director for Dunedin, a leading private equity firm who invest UK-wide and helps business leaders achieve their growth ambitions.
+Jessica Hardy is an Assistant Director for Dunedin, a leading private equity firm who invest UK-wide and helps business leaders achieve their growth ambitions.
 Jessica specialises in financial services and has spent the last few years focused on building her knowledge and network in the payments sector.
 Before joining private equity, Jessica worked as a strategy consultant at Accenture.

 Early stage VC Investor, Octopus Ventures